Skip to main content

 How Do ADA GINA and HIPAA Intersect?

 These three laws create a web of overlapping protections.
 While they share the common goal of protecting employees, they have different areas of focus.
 Understanding their interplay is key to appreciating the full scope of your rights.
-HIPAA primarily governs the privacy and security of protected (PHI) as handled by health plans and healthcare providers.
+HIPAA primarily governs the privacy and security of protected health information (PHI) as handled by health plans and healthcare providers.
 The ADA focuses on preventing disability discrimination and ensuring equal access.
 GINA provides specific protections for genetic information.

 The legal frameworks of ADA, GINA, and HIPAA converge to create a comprehensive shield for your personal health data within a workplace program.